-Key Activities under the 'duty to cooperate' in 2017/2018
+Key Activities under the 'Duty to Cooperate' in 2018/2019

-- 8.7 St. Helens Council has worked jointly with neighbouring authorities and other relevant organisations to deal with strategic issues that either extend across local authority boundaries or involve a number of different agencies.
-During the monitoring period it has (for example): - Helped to draft the LCR Statement of Common Ground; - consulted on the draft LCR Strategic Housing & Employment Land Market Assessment (SHELMA); - worked with Highways England on the St. Helens Transport Impact Assessment; - progressed a traffic study concerning Junction 23 of the M6 (in partnership with Wigan Council and Highways England); - Worked with the Environment Agency, MEAS and other stakeholder bodies to complete the Sankey Catchment Plan; - Worked closely with Warrington Council in relation to the future development of the Omega employment area; - Assessed the responses of neighbouring authorities and statutory consultees on the Local Plan Preferred options document; and - Undertaken on-going cross-boundary cooperation with other local planning authorities in relation to the Waste Local Plan and the Joint Local Aggregate Assessment. - 8.8 Further information about these activities, including outcomes of the cooperation which has taken place, is set out in the emerging St. Helens Borough Local Plan and its supporting documents, available to view at www.sthelens.gov.uk/localplan.
+- 8.7 St Helens Council has worked jointly with neighbouring authorities and other relevant organisations to deal with strategic issues that either extend across local authority boundaries or involve a number of different agencies.
+During the monitoring period the Council has (for example): - provided information in order to produce the LCR Brownfield Register (2019); - helped draft the LCR Statement of Common Ground; - worked with Highways England on the St Helens Transport Impact Assessment; - progressed a traffic study concerning Junction 23 of the M6 (in partnership with Wigan Council and Highways England); - continue to work with Warrington and Halton Councils, the Environment Agency, MEAS, United Utilities and other stakeholder bodies to complete the Sankey Catchment Plan and to foresee its implementation; - progressed a Transport Review for the proposed Bold Forest Park (site 4HA), in association with Highways England; - continued to work closely with Warrington Council in relation to the future development of the Omega employment area; - assessed the responses of neighbouring authorities and statutory consultees on the Local Plan Submission Draft document; and - undertaken on-going cross-boundary cooperation with other local planning authorities in relation to the Waste Local Plan and the Joint Local Aggregate Assessment. - 8.8 Further information about these activities, including outcomes of the cooperation which has taken place, is set out in the emerging St Helens Borough Local Plan and its supporting documents, available to view at www.sthelens.gov.uk/localplan.